cs50/ap-2020/curriculum/2/notes/index.md

 * We look at demos like [Sorting Algorithms Animations](https://www.toptal.com/developers/sorting-algorithms) and [What different sorting algorithms sound like](https://www.youtube.com/watch?v=t8g-iYGHpEA) to conclude.
 * Typically programs that run at polynomial time or faster (_O(1)_, _O(n)_, _O(n<sup>2</sup>_) are considered to run in a reasonable amount of time, where as those that run at exponential or factorial time (_O(2<sup>poly(n)</sup>)_, _O(n!)_) are not.
 * There are some problems that cannot be solved in a reasonable amount of time so can use approximations, called heuristics, to get a solution that is not optimal but comes close to solving the problem.
+* For example, if we wanted to calculate the area under a curve between two points, we could write a program that calculates the definite integral or we could approximate the area using [Riemann sums](https://www.khanacademy.org/math/ap-calculus-ab/ab-integration-new/ab-6-2/a/left-and-right-riemann-sums).
+The first operation is more "computationally expensive" than the latter.
+This means if we don't care about being super precise, we can get a good estimate by using our estimate.
 * Decidable problems are ones that we can determine the correct output, like whether or not a number is a number prime or not.
 Within this range of problems are varying levels of opportunities for optimization, or finding the best solution for a problem.
 Undecidable problems, like the [halting problem](https://www.youtube.com/watch?v=92WHN-pAFCs), cannot determine the output of program.
 Like the halting problem, some of the inputs can be solved but not all.

 ## Computational Models

 * There are three main computational models:
   * Parallel computing, whereby two or more algorithms are running in parallel, or at the same time.
-  * Distributed computing, whereby two or more machines are running programs and communicating with one another
+  * Distributed computing, whereby two or more machines are running programs and communicating with one another.
+It also allows problems to be solved that could not be solved on a single computer because of either the processing time or storage needs involved.
   * Sequential computing, whereby an entire program is run in order on one machine

 * Some algorithms can be implemented in multiple models, while others cannot